oracle-livelabs/apex/oci-document-understanding/4-additional-pages/4-additional-pages.md

         - Type: **SQL Query**

-        - SQL Query: Copay and Paste the below code into the code editor:
+        - SQL Query: Copy and Paste the below code into the code editor:

        ```
        <copy>